-What We Love:
+What We Love About Coba

-Coba doesn’t get as crowded as Chichen Itza, but arrive in the morning or late afternoon to avoid the intense heat while climbing all those stairs!
+Coba doesn’t get as crowded as Chichen Itza, but as we’ve said before (and will say again!), arrive in the morning or late afternoon to avoid the intense heat while climbing all those stairs.
 There are bikes available to rent, which we recommend as it is quite a long way to access the main temple.
-The tour with Alltournative costs $139, and includes transportation, lunch, Coba admission, guide, and adventure activities.
-The admission for Coba alone is 57 pesos; the site is open from 8am-5pm.
+Or take a bici taxi.

 Bring your bathing suit!
 There is a beautiful beach at the base of the temple.
 It gets hot walking around the grounds, so you’ll definitely want to cool off here.